CI-Connect/tutorial-dagman-namd/README.md

 #### Rescue DAG

-In case DAGMan  does not complete the set of jobs, it would create a rescue DAG file with a suffix `.rescue`.
+If DAGMan fails to complete the complete task, it creates a rescue DAG file with a suffix `.rescue`.
 The rescue DAG file contains the information about where to restart the jobs.
-Say for example, in our workflow of four linear jobs, the jobs A0 and A1 are finished and A2 is incomplete.
-In such a case we do not want to start executing the jobs all over again but rather we want to start from Job A2.
-This information is embedded in the rescue dag file.
+Say for example, in our workflow of four linear jobs, the jobs `A0` and `A1` are finished and `A2` is incomplete.
+In such a case we do not want to start executing the jobs all over again but rather we want to start from Job `A2`.
+This information is embedded in the rescue DAG file.
 In our example of `linear.dag`, the rescue DAG file would be `linear.dag.rescue`.
 So we re-submit the rescue DAG task as follows:

 ```